delafuentej/r3f_gpgpu-particles-tsl-webgpu/README.md

 ## 🎯 Highlights

-Pure GPGPU compute using WebGPU
+- Pure GPGPU compute using WebGPU

-Real-time animated particles based on 3D models
+- Real-time animated particles based on 3D models

-Smooth transitions between objects
+- Smooth transitions between objects

-Minimal CPU use — GPU does the heavy lifting
+- Minimal CPU use — GPU does the heavy lifting

-Easy shader programming with TSL
+- Easy shader programming with TSL

+---

+## 3D Models Attribution

+The 3D models used in this project have been obtained from [Sketchfab](https://sketchfab.com/).
+Please refer to individual model licenses on Sketchfab for proper usage and attribution.

 ---